rocky-linux/checksums/README.md

 * Keykeeper (part of the peridot build system) does not sign arbitrary files or artifacts outside of the build system

-* We are planning to move Rocky Linux 8 into the new build system, and along with it, the keys that sign the packages and repository metadata
+* Rocky Linux 8 and 10 are the only releases that sign the checksums in the mirrors

 * Some users would rather have a place they can go to that is outside of the mirror(s) to verify the signatures are valid and the checksums actually match